FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 There are many other available data types, such as date or boolean, and form controls, such as a textarea or select dropdowns.
 You can even store arrays and maps in the custom data.
 Please consult [the API docs](/docs/v1/tech/apis/form-fields) for more information.

 If you view the list of fields, you'll notice you've added three fields.
 They are available for use in the form we're going to build next.
-They can also be used for future forms.
+They can also be used for future forms as well.

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/list-of-form-fields.png" alt="The list of fields with our custom fields added." class="img-fluid" figure=false %}